zatchliu/rosette-identification/StyleGuide.md

         return None
     ```

-    **Note:** For this project we don't need to stricly follow this format for the function comments (including Args, Returns, etc), as long there is a sufficient decription of the function
+    **Note:** For this project, we don't need to strictly follow this format for the function comments (including Args, Returns, etc), as long as there is a sufficient description of the function

 ### Inline comments
 - Use inline comments to explain non-obvious logic in the code
-- Place inline comments on its own line above the relavent code
+- Place inline comments on their own line above the relevant code
     - Example:
     ```
     # This is an inline comment!